RD Virtual Credit Card

 A stable payment setup for your stores and tools

-One store one card, grouped by category, funded by USDT deposits, transparent costs
+Cards split by purpose, funded by USDT deposits, transparent costs